lenwood/nixxer-website/content/docs/options/index.md

 Import to NextDNS via dashboard or API
 Monitor effectiveness and update as needed

-AdGuard Home Setup
+AdGuard DNS Setup

 Configure AdGuard format in export settings
 Generate blocklist from detected domains
-Add custom filter in AdGuard Home
+Add custom filter in AdGuard DNS
 Set update schedule for regular domain list refresh Monitor blocking and adjust sensitivity as needed